mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 on 10 Dec 2025 or as the situation changes.

-- Flood alert: Severn estuary from Gloucester to Sharpness
+- Warning no longer in force: Severn estuary from Gloucester to Sharpness
-- Higher than normal tides may lead to flooding over the next few days.

-Flooding may affect low lying land and roads adjacent to the Estuary from Sandhurst to Chepstow and Sharpness over the coming days.
-Some lengths of the flood embankment at Longney and The Noards may be overtopped.
-Rodley Lane, Westbury and Awre Road, Brims Pill may be flooded.

-Predicted peaks: -

-Wednesday morning 10/12; Gloucester 2.9m to 3.2m at 01:00AM, Sandhurst 3.5m to 3.7m at 01:30AM
-Wednesday afternoon 10/12; Gloucester 2.9m to 3.2m at 13:30PM, Sandhurst 3.6m to 3.7m at 13:45PM.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+We do not expect to see similar impacts from the next high tide.
+River levels are expected to remain high as a result of rainfall in the upper catchment.

-We are closely monitoring the situation.
-Please continue to monitor local water levels and weather conditions.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.

-This message will be updated by 2:00PM on 10 December 2025 or as the situation changes.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Wye in Herefordshire
 - High river levels today may lead to flooding.
 Flooding is possible on 10 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Peaks:- Hay on Wye 3.63m at 20:45 09/12 PM, Bredwardine 5.7m to 6.0m on 10/12 AM, Belmont 5.1m to 5.5m on 10/12 PM, Old Wye Bridge 4.4m to 4.7m on 10/12 PM, Mordiford 4.6m to 4.9m on 10/12 PM, Ross on Wye 3.8m to 4.3m on 10/12 overnight.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.